Why Academic Advising for the Sophomore Start Option?

 We want students to be successful!
 While most dual credit courses that colleges offer will count for a number of college credits, they may not fulfill requirements for a specific major or help students achieve their college goals.
 Students will meet with a academic Sophomore Start advisor to develop a personalized degree plan that fits their individual degree choice and personal goals based on the courses available at their high school.
 The degree plan will ensure that courses taken while in high school will apply seamlessly toward a degree at Boise State University.

-Sophomore Start participants will meet at least twice with a Boise State Concurrent Enrollment advisor to develop and maintain a 30-credit degree plan
+Sophomore Start participants will meet at least once each semester with a Boise State Concurrent Enrollment advisor to develop and maintain a 30-credit degree plan

 Advising sessions for new sophomore start students will take place in the spring of sophomore year, generally around the time that students are selecting courses for the following school year.
-Sessions are approximately 45 minutes and take place on the Boise State University campus.
+Sessions are approximately 45 minutes and take place on the Boise State University campus or at a Boise State satellite location.
 Considering the big commitment that taking 30 college credits in high school can be it is recommended that parents attend the first advising session with their student.
 Sessions are held on Saturdays to accommodate student and parent schedules.

 Students who begin Sophomore Start in their junior year will follow the advising structure above.
 Returning Sophomore Start students will attend a 1-hour group advising session in January of their junior year.
 This group session will focus on teaching students how to navigate the “college system” and find information related to their degree interest, applicable dual credit coursework, degree requirements, and more.
 The Concurrent Enrollment advisor will be available immediately after the group session for individual questions and assistance.